mkarkkainen/fullstackopen/README.md

-# Fullstack Open Course Work
+# This is a repo containing my submissions for the University of Helsinki's Full Stack Open course